codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 {%endhighlight%}

-And then we can apply the beautiful "affine_registration" function.
+And then we can apply our beautiful `affine_registration` function.
 {%highlight python%}
 # Get masks (1 if voxel is brain tissue else 0)
 moving_mask = (moving > 0).float()